-The Texas A&M AgriLife Research Center at Stephenville focuses on food, fiber, natural resources, and environmental management systems with a slant towards the area’s growing urban influence in a traditionally rural setting.
+The Texas A&M AgriLife Research Center at Stephenville focuses on food, fiber, natural resources, and environmental management systems with a focus the growing urban influence in a traditionally rural setting.
 Scientists at the Stephenville Center are involved in efforts to mitigate the carbon footprint, expand biofuel feedstock, peanut breeding to develop genetic resistance or tolerance to diseases and insects, and more.

 Key Research Areas